Last Updated on January 19, 2023.

 Terzo —

-- Once the High-Level Design (HLD) is approved and work commences, you might need to generate a low-level design, another document we describe in Part 4: Solution Design Documents — What You Need to Know.
+- Once the High-Level Design (HLD) is approved, ushering in the work commencement, you might need to generate a low-level design, another document we describe in Part 4: Solution Design Documents — What You Need to Know.

 It’s mainly comprised of the following items: